Welcome. You’ve landed in a place you never asked to be – yet here you are.

 Morning movement, EMDR group therapy and grief workshops.

-Afternoon rest, massage, willow craft and nature walks.
+Various sport activities, massage, willow craft and nature walks.

 Evening fire circles, sound baths, singing and reflective ritual.